|

 Last film released was 'Raja Bersiong' (1968) directed by Jamil Sulong.

-On 29 May 1973 P Ramlee died from a heart attack at the age of 44.
+On 29 May 1973 P Ramlee died from heart attack at the age of 44.

-Merdeka studio became inactive after it released 'Locheng Maut' / 'Death Bell' (1977).
+Merdeka Film Productions became inactive after it released 'Locheng Maut' / 'Death Bell' (1977).

-The Ulu Klang studio closed a few years later.
+The Ulu Klang studio was eventually closed a few years later.

 Last film made was 'Adik Manja' (1980).